kalbfled/jit-geometry/README.md

 In this demo, the world is subdivided into non-hierarchical volumes outlined by green boxes.
 In practical terms, the basic problem is to compute which mesh faces are visible from each volume and to transmit the visible faces for a given volume before the camera moves into that volume.

 How this happens is the interesting part of the problem.
 I performed this computation offline using a **patent pending** process and used the results to create the [glTF](https://www.khronos.org/gltf/) files used in the demo.
-I am interested in working with game developers to determine if this process can scale up for commercial viability.

-If you have a project for which this technique might be useful, you’re welcome to [contact me](http://www.purdone.com/dave/contact.php).
-I am particularly interested in hearing from people who work on game engines, including plug-ins, and people who work to get 3D assets into games.
+If you have a project for which this technique might be useful, please [contact me](https://www.davejk.me/contact/).

 ### Limitations of the Demo